coverclock/com-diag-hazer/SARA-R5.md

 ## Hardware Configuration

-The Sparkfun SARA-R5 board requires opening (cutting) and closing (soldering) traces to enable dual UART operation.
+The SparkFun SARA-R5 board requires opening (cutting) and closing (soldering) traces to enable dual UART operation.
 Refer to the SparkFun Hookup Guide (link above), but here is a summary of what I did.
 I used a small ceramic blade tool to do the cutting, and a Weller soldering station to do the soldering.
+(Note to SparkFun: it would be great for hobbiests if these were jumpers; users concerned about vibration could still put a solder bridge between the pins or even wirewrap them together.)

 * Open (cut) "DSR O RTS2 O".
 * Open (cut) "RI CTS2 O".